Canker sores (aphtous ulcers or stomatitis)

 2 More regarding the side effects of sodium lauryl sulfate under Toothpaste: hazardous to dental and bodily health?.

-3 For the scientific reasons why aloe can effectively help teeth, gums and canker sores, compare Whole-leaf aloe in dentistry and oral applications: a powerful medicinal plant helping against tooth decay (dental caries), gingivitis, periodontitis, and more.
+3 For the scientific reasons why aloe can effectively help teeth, gums and canker sores, compare Aloe studies as well as Whole-leaf aloe in dentistry and oral applications: a powerful medicinal plant helping against tooth decay (dental caries), gingivitis, periodontitis, and more.

 4 More on baking soda's benefits in tooth and gum care.